MustafaKhan670093/Daisy-Intelligence-Hacks-2020/README.md

 - pytorch
 - keras

-If you wish to use other modules, please contact Daisy and request it.
-It should be possible to install most open-source modules as needed.

 ### Run examples

 The script `site_location.py` contains all code needed to set up and run a game.